-In SQL Server, We have SSIS Import and Export Wizard, which can help to export data from SQL Server to Excel destination using Wizard.
-In this SSIS example, we are going to export [Sales 2] table data from the Sql Server Database [SSIS Tutorials] to Excel file present in the local hard drive using SQL Import And Export Data Wizard.
+We have SSIS Import and Export Wizard, which can help to export data from SQL Server to Excel destination using Wizard.
+In this SSIS example, we are going to export [Sales 2] table data from the Database to Excel file present in the local hard drive using SQL Import And Export Data Wizard.

 Below screenshot shows you the data present in the [Sales 2] Table

-To Export Data from SQL Server To Excel Using SSIS Import And Export Wizard, Double click on SQL Server Import and Export Wizard tool.
-You can find in start -> All Programs -> Microsoft SQL Server 2014 -> SQL 2014 Import and Export Data Wizard.
-It will open the SQL Server Import and Export Data Wizard.
+To Export Data from SQL Server To Excel Using SSIS Import And Export Wizard, Double click on the Import and Export Wizard tool.
+You can find in start -> All Programs -> Microsoft SQL Server 2014 -> Import and Export Data Wizard.
+It will open the Import and Export Data Wizard.
 The first page is the welcome page

 Choose a Data Source Page: This page is used to set the source information.
-Our source is the SQL database.
-So we are choosing the SQL Server Native Client as our source and our instance as a server name.
+Our source is the database.
+So we are choosing the Native Client as our source and our instance as a server name.

 Select the source database from the list.
-Let us pick the [SSIS Tutorials] here.
+Let us pick the following database here.

 Authentication: Here, we are using windows authentication, but in real-time, your organization provides the credentials to access the database.
-In that case, swap the radio button to SQL authentication and produce the user name and password.
+In that case, swap the radio button to server authentication and produce the user name and password.

 Choose a Destination: This page to set the target information.
 Our SSIS job is to save the SQL Server data into an Excel file.
 So we are selecting Microsoft Excel as our Destination

 Then we have to select the existing Excel file from our local drive

-From the above screenshot, you can observe that we are choosing the Export Data from SQL Server to Excel file.
+From the above screenshot, you can observe that we are choosing the Export Data from Database to Excel file.
 Click the Open button to select it

 If your Excel file includes the column names in the first row, checkmark the checkbox “Column name in the first data row”.
 If not, uncheck it.